fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

     │   └── station.html # Station subpage
     ├── tests.py # Unit tests
     ├── weather_data.py # Weather data functions.
 Fetches the weather data from the web and stores it in InfluxDB.
 Given by the project supervisor.
 Slightly modified, see below.
     └── weather_repository.py # Weather repository functions.
-Includes query logic that is passed to weather_data.py and used throughout the application.
+Includes weather_query logic that is passed to weather_data.py and used throughout the application.
 ```

 ## weather_data.py